ccollicutt/swiftacular/README.md

 This repository will create a small virtualized OpenStack Swift cluster based on the Havana release.
 It will create seven virtual machines (vms):

-* An apt-cacher-ng server so that you don't have to download the packages over and over again, only once
+* An apt-cacher-ng server so that you don't have to download packages from the Internet over and over again, only once
-* A keystone server for authentication
+* A Keystone server for authentication
 * A SSL termination server that will be used to proxy connections to the Swift proxy server
 * A Swift proxy server
-& Three storage nodes
+* Three Swift storage nodes

 ## tl;dr